btskinner/randomizelabel/README.md

 Which column contains the groups?
 ```
+*NB: You cannot group on the primary randomization unit.*

 ### Decide if you want to stratify the randomization
+*NB: If you don't choose to randomize within groups, you won't be given the option to stratify.
+If you want to stratify across, for example, race/ethnicity or gender, but not within classrooms, then you should just chose to GROUP on that category*

 ```
 Should randomization be stratified (choose a number)?